Sunday, 10 July 2016

 The eighth Sunday after Pentecost is of semi-double rite and its liturgical colour is green.
-Today is also the first Sunday of August.
 The Gospel pericopes from St. Luke contain the parable about the unjust steward.

 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
 The Office hymn was Jam sol recedit igneus.
-The antiphon on the Magnificat was Saptentia for the Saturday before the first Sunday of August.
-After the collect of the Sunday commemorations were sung of the preceding Office of St. Alphonsus and of the Finding of the Body of St. Stephen.
-The Suffrage of the Saints was not sung due to the concurrent double feast.
-At Compline the Dominical preces were omitted for the same reason.
+After the collect of the Sunday a commemoration of the Seven Holy Brothers & Others was sung followed by the Suffrage of the Saints.
+At Compline the Dominical preces were sung.

 At Mattins the invitatory is Dominum qui fecit nos and the Office hymn isNocte surgentes.
-In the first nocturn the lessons are the Incipiunt of the Proverbs of Solomon.
-In the second nocturn the lessons are taken from a tract of St. Ambrose on the 118th Psalm.
+In the first nocturn the lessons continue to be read from the third Book of the Kings.
+In the second nocturn the lessons are taken from a St. Augustine's City of God.
 In the third nocturn the homily on St. Luke's Gospel is from St. Jerome.
 The Te Deum is sung.
-At Lauds, after the collect of the Sunday, a commemoration is sung of the Finding of the Body of St. Stephen followed by the Suffrage of the Saints.
+At Lauds, after the collect of the Sunday, a commemoration is sung of the Seven Holy Brothers followed by the Suffrage of the Saints.

 At Prime (Pss.
 117, 118i & 118ii) both Quicumque and the Dominical preces are sung.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of the Finding of the Body of St. Stephen, the third collect is A cunctis.
+The Gloria is sung, the second collect is of the Seven Holy Brothers, the third collect is A cunctis.
 The Creed is sung and the preface is of the Blessed Trinity.

 Vespers are of the Sunday (Pss.
 109, 110, 111, 112 & 113) and the Office hymn is Lucis creator.
-After the collect of the Sunday commemorations are sung of the following feast of St. Dominica and of the Finding of the Body of St. Stephen.
-The Suffrage is omitted as are the Dominical preces at Compline due to the concurring double feast.
+After the collect of the Sunday commemorations are sung of the following feast of St. Pius I and of the Seven Holy Brothers followed by the Suffrage of the Saints.
+At Compline the Dominical preces are sung.

 In the 'liturgical books of 1962' there are no commemorations at either Vespers.
-The feast of the Finding of the Body of St. Stephen has been abolished.
 Mattins is cut down to a single nocturn of three lessons.
 There are no commemorations at Lauds.
+The Suffrages and Dominical preces have been abolished.
 Mass has a single collect.
-At Vespers there are no commemorations.

 Art: Jerome Nadal